By Arielle Grinshpan, Tom Provine, and Adrien Glover

 Train from Rome: 11 hours; from $45 (includes Connection to Island).
 Book your rail ticket here.

 Italy’s coffee capital has been picking up a lot of buzz.
 Beyond its rich literary history (it was a second home to writers Sir Richard Francis Burton and James Joyce, and where he wrote his best works), the recent archaeological find of the oldest ancient Roman fort and expansion of coffee dynasty Illy is making Trieste a must-visit town in Italy in 2016.
 The port city is the perfect spot to sip Italy’s aromatic coffee, explore hushed alleyways, and enjoy fresh seafood.
 Don’t miss a stay at the majestic Grand Hotel Duchy d’Aosta and trips to the historic cafe Caffè San Marco and the Teatro Verdi theatre.

 Train from Milan: 4.5 hours; from $22.
 Book your rail ticket here.

-Beloved for its slow pace, the scenic southerly region of Puglia has new draws in 2016, like access to the private lives of the Guarinis, one of the region’s most important families, who are opening their revitalized centuries-owned family palace and estate in the town of Scorrano to the public.
+Beloved for its slow pace, the scenic southerly region of Puglia has new attractions in 2016, like access to the private lives of the Guarinis, one of the region’s most important families, who are opening their revitalized centuries-owned family palace and estate in the town of Scorrano to the public.
 Don’t forget a visit to Santo, to the east, where the Zinzulusa Grotto lures swimmers to its breathtaking caves.
 After, take the train to Otranato, a charming walled town and host to one of Italy’s top jazz festivals, which takes place every July.